GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-mobile.rst

 MOBILE_LENGTH_INTERVALS
 -------------------------

-Intervals of the mobile for the length filter.
+Defines length intervals for filtering in the mobile app.

 .. md-tab-set::
     :name: mobile-length-intervals-tabs